bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build-REQUIREMENTS.md

    - Use GitHub Actions matrix strategy to build multiple Dockerfiles concurrently
    - Failure of one build should not affect the attempt of another
    - No secrets are required for these builds
-   - Build for the architectures specified in `build_architectures` configuration, allowing multiple architectures via a delimited list
+   - Build for the architectures specified in `build_architectures` configuration, allowing multiple architectures via a comma delimited list (for direct pass through to the container build)
    - Use Docker Buildx for improved build performance

 e.
 Commit the History Subdirectory to the repository for each build attempt (regardless of build success)